 Alfie (was Fudge) was adopted by a London family.
 His new owner, Conrad, explains how Alfie is now very much part of their family: ‘Alfie is happily running rings all around us with so much zest, love and enthusiasm.
 He is such a lovable, cute, ultra-friendly and good natured puppy, with a typical Jack Russell cheeky (sometimes naughty!) comic character.
 My family, and Alfie of course, are very grateful to Mayhew for all their good work and for bringing us together.’

 Maggie (was Truffle) found a forever home with loving owner Emma.
 A few days after adopting her, Emma said, ‘Maggie has already settled in and is a credit to every lovely person at Mayhew who’s looked after her.’
 A short while after her adoption, Maggie came back to Mayhew to meet the Home's new Patron, The Duchess of Sussex, on her official visit.

 So-called ‘tortoiseshell’ is made from turtle shells, more specifically from critically endangered hawksbill turtles.
 International trade in tortoiseshell is illegal, according to CITES.
 However, hawksbill turtles continue to be hunted, particularly in the Caribbean, where their shells are used to make trinkets sold in souvenir shops.
 Buying turtle shell is as socially unacceptable as buying ivory or rhino horn.

 Consumers need to stop buying these items.
 Let sellers know it is illegal (in most places) and immoral to contribute to the extinction of a species.
 When sellers learn that selling turtleshell will reduce their business, they will stop selling them and turtle hunters will no longer have a market for their products.
-Travellers can learn how to recognise and avoid these products by visiting TooRareToWear.
-Please also see Responsible Travel website for information and updates on this and other important issues.
+Please see Responsible Travel website for information and updates on this and other important issues.